lindsayrr8/lindsayrr8.github.io/_posts/2024-09-30-my-new-blog-post.md

 In other words, we may not be able to predict an exact outcome, but we can tell you to a relative degree of certainty what's most likely to happen.
 In statistics, that's a **confidence interval.**

 To start pinning down confidence intervals, we're given the following problem:
+> If x̅ = 85, σ = standard deviation = 8, and n=64, set up 95% confidence interval estimate of the population mean μ.